tsedio/tsed/docs/docs/pipes.md

 - **validation**: evaluate input data and if valid, simply pass it through unchanged; otherwise, throw an exception when the data is incorrect

 Pipes are called when an Incoming request is handled by the controller route handler and operate on the `Request` object.
-Pipe receive the argument where the pipe is placed.
-This means, each parameters can invoke a list of pipes, and it can be different for each parameters.
+Pipe receives the argument where it is placed.
+This means that each parameter can invoke a list of pipes, which can be different for each parameter.
 Any transformation or validation operation takes place at that time, after which the route handler is invoked with any (potentially) transformed arguments.
-Finally, both of transformation or validation must implement a `transform()` method and return the expected value.
+Finally, both transformation and validation must implement a `transform()` method and return the expected value.

 ::: tip
-Pipes run inside an exception zones.
-This means that when a Pipe throws an exception, it will be handled by the @@GlobalExceptionHandler@@.
-Given the above, any method controller are called when an exception is thrown inside a Pipe.
+Pipes run inside an exception zone.
+It means that when a Pipe throws an exception, it will be handled by the @@GlobalExceptionHandler@@.
+Given the above, any method controller is called when an exception is thrown inside a Pipe.
 :::

 ## Built-in pipes